-At the end of this process, the story is put on page by an INFORMATION DESIGNER or maybe a CODER.
-The coders we work with have convinced us about the importance to build everthing on free source code, so you can take this platform and improve it or use it on your own.
+At the end of this process, the story is put on page by an information designer or maybe a coder.
+The coders we work with have convinced us about the importance to build everything on free source code, so you can take this platform and improve it or use it on your own.

 We rely on sources to come to us with stories.
 If you think you're on to a story, or you want to share some information, you can contact us and we will provide complete anonymity ([email protected]).

-In some cases larger media organizations will ask us to be partners in publishing (such as the WIKILEAKS PROJECT where we were the only publishing partner in Romania) and researching cross-border investigations (such as the ICIJ OFFSHORE LEAKS PROJECT, were we were the coordinators of a RESEARCH HUB COVERING EASTERN EUROPE).
-We are open to this kind of collaboration (contact email@example.com).
+In some cases larger media organisations will ask us to be partners in publishing (such as the Wikileaks project where we were the only publishing partner in Romania) and researching cross-border investigations (such as the ICIJ Offshore Leaks project, where we were the coordinators of a research hub covering Eastern Europe).
+We are open to this kind of collaboration (contact [email protected]).

 Authors who cannot publish with other media in the region can come to us.
-We will make an assessment of all pitches, but we are open to publishing new work, which could help journalists to build up their own portfolio.
-And we definitely have A STRONG STANCE AGAINST CENSORSHIP and CORRUPTION IN MEDIA, as well as TABOO TOPICS.
+We will make an assessment of all pitches, but we are open to publishing new work that can help journalists build up their own portfolio.
+And we have A a strong stance against censorship and corruption in media, and an interest in taboo topics.

-We are looking to strengthen our network.
-We constantly receive proposals for projects and freelance jobs.
-Get in touch because we maintain a database with journalists, coders, information designers and editors for future projects.
-Some journalists can apply for research grants with the back-up of our platform.
+We always look to strengthen our network.
+We receive regular proposals for projects and freelance jobs.
+If you feel The Black Sea is the right fit for you, get in touch; we maintain a database with journalists, coders, information designers and editors for potential projects.
+We can also assist in applications for research grants.

-We are looking for traditional text and photo stories, but also stories told through information design, code, electronic tools, mapping or any other techniques.
-We are also interested in cartoons and illustrations to insert into our platform.
+While we value traditional text and photo stories, we understand the importance of stories told through information design, code, electronic tools, mapping and any innovative techniques.
+We are also interested in cartoons and illustrations.
 We will maintain a strict quality control - so we won't publish everything.
-We do follow A CODE OF ETHICS, but we don't serve as a PR channel - we hold power structures accountable and give a voice to all people.
+We do follow a code of ethics and we don't serve as a PR channel: we hold power structures accountable and give a voice to people.

-We are also open to offer internships in research, community organization, fundraising, communication, project management, coding, mapping, info-design and translation.
+We are also open to offer internships in research, community organisation, fundraising, communication, project management, coding, mapping, info-design and translation.